mattcoulter7/ai-cad-drafter/README.md

 Train AI to draw 90x90mm square using **RECTANGLE** command on **S-COL-POST** layer

 # DEVELOPMENT ENVIRONMENT
-To set up an Anaconda environment with Python 3.7 and TensorFlow GPU support, follow these steps:

 ## 1. Setup Conda Environment and Install Tensorflow
 Following the instructions here to get Tensorflow installed https://www.tensorflow.org/install/pip#windows-native_1